All courses are free and shareable.

 This program includes a series of four self-paced, interactive modules filled with useful activities and videos and is available to anyone, anywhere for FREE!

-Below is a FREE 30-minute talk on autism & vulnerability for the Free for Life Conference on Autism Human Trafficking.
+Below is a 30-minute talk on autism & vulnerability for the Free for Life Conference on Autism Human Trafficking.
 It starts with introductions and my presentation starts at 5:55.

 Autism Campus Prep Program

-Below is a FREE online course for Autistic individuals and their advocates who are discussing or considering attending any type of post-secondary education.
+Below is an online course for Autistic individuals and their advocates who are discussing or considering attending any type of post-secondary education.
 It was written and developed by Dr. TC Waisman and other Autistic individuals including graduate students and is accessible to everyone.
 This course was designed for the Sinneave Family Foundation.

 This Course covers the topics of: selecting academic programs, understanding how to fully participate in work/social life on campus, and maintaining health and wellness.
 It is self-guided, asynchronous, and can take from 1-hour to several hours depending on how much information you’d like to learn. https://aidecanada.ca/learn/community-inclusion/autism-campus-prep

-Here is a FREE video presentation on my research for our CANVAS community.
+Here is a video presentation on my research for our CANVAS community.
 Thank you to Dr. Brett Ranon Nachman and his team at CANVAS and to our amazing community of scholars for your questions, input, and wisdom.

-A FREE presentation about systemic barriers that Black students with disabilities face in higher ed and what we can do to affect change.
+Below is a presentation about systemic barriers that Black students with disabilities face in higher ed and what we can do to affect change.
 Thank you NorQuest College for funding these conversations and making them available for the public.

 This program on autism and neurodiversity in the workplace includes a series of six self-paced, interactive modules filled with useful activities and videos.
 The program is designed to assist human resource professionals, employers, supervisors, managers, co-workers, job coaches and counsellors, autistic employees, parents, students, and anyone interested in inclusive employment to learn practical strategies on how to support all employees to be successful on the job.